-Every two years, young people in the city vote for their four Members of Youth Parliament for Leeds.
-These four young people are the elected representatives for Leeds young people on a local, regional and a national level.
+Every two years young people aged 11-18 vote for their four Members of Youth Parliament (MYPs) to represent them at local, regional and national level.

 How to become an MYP for Leeds

 The UKYP Elections happen every two years in Leeds with the next elections due to take place in early 2020.
 To ensure that you are always up-to-date with Youth Voice opportunities in Leeds and are amongtst the first to hear about the next UKYP elections we reccomend that you join the Leeds Youth Council